Ivanlopez-dev/Ivanlopez-dev/README.md

 <h2 align="center">About me</h2>
-I have 2+ years experience working in agile environment on several projects with JavaScript and frameworks like React and Next</p>
+<p>I have <strong>2+ years experience</strong> working in agile environment, on several projects with Vanilla <strong>JavaScript</strong> and libraries/frameworks like React and Next.
+I love create applications with JS in general and solve problems with creativity and clean code. </p>

 <!--Languages and Tools Section-->
 <h2 align="center">Languages and tools</h2>